 Unlike formative research where there are no “rules” for how a study should be conducted, a validation study has a few “must do” and “must not do” items.
 One of the “must not do” items is coaching participants.

 The Gestalt principle of symmetry and order suggests that the human mind naturally perceives objects as being symmetrical and is contented by symmetry or order.
-Respectively, the mind is rather unsettled or displeased when it views something without balance and order.
+Respectively, the absence of balance or order tends to be unsettling.

 Consider the figures above.
 Having symmetry on both the horizontal and vertical axes, the left and center figures are somewhat satisfying to look at.
 By contrast, the figure on the right feels unstable.
 The lack of harmony is subtle, but it’s there.